 It is highly unusual for a secretary of state to get personally involved in a case of arrested Americans abroad.
-Department policy is not to interfere with a host nation's legal proceedings.
+Department policy is to not interfere with a host nation's legal proceedings.
 In 2010, that same year, there were more than 3,500 U.S. citizen arrests overseas, according to the Bureau of Consular Affairs.

 Laura Sislby, now age 46, was convicted in a Haitian court in 2010 of lesser charges than human trafficking, although the Haitian public was demanding such charges.
 Described by CBS News as an "Idaho businesswoman," Silsby took the Haitian children from their homes with promises to their parents of a "better life" for them in a school in the Dominican Republic, although she had stated to members of an Idaho church, and the Haitian authorities, that the children were orphans.
 Silsby had falsely stated at one point that she had found the children in front of a collapsed orphanage.